python-trio/trio/docs/source/reference-core.rst

 what?
 In some sense, the answer should be "both of these at once", but in Python there can only be one exception at a time.

-Trio's answer is that it raises a :exc:`MultiError` object.
-This is a special exception which encapsulates multiple exception objects – either regular exceptions or nested :exc:`MultiError`\s.
-To make these easier to work with, Trio installs a custom `sys.excepthook` that knows how to print nice tracebacks for unhandled :exc:`MultiError`\s, and it also provides some helpful utilities like :meth:`MultiError.catch`, which allows you to catch "part of" a :exc:`MultiError`.
+Trio's answer is that it raises a :exc:`BaseExceptionGroup` object.
+This is a special exception which encapsulates multiple exception objects – either regular exceptions or nested :exc:`BaseExceptionGroup`\s.

 Spawning tasks without becoming a parent